 by Texas Homesteader ~

-This meaty, creamy potato soup recipe has plenty of smoked sausage, loads of potatoes and a burst of flavor, yet it costs just pennies to make.
-And there was enough left for us both to eat several meals too.
+This meaty, creamy potato soup recipe has plenty of smoked sausage, loads of potatoes and a burst of flavor.
+Yet it costs just pennies to make.
+Perfect comfort food for a chilly day.

 Cold Weather Calls For Hot Soup

-The weather was very raw that day – blustery, damp & cold.
+The weather turned very raw one day recently – blustery, damp & cold.
 So I put on my thinkin’ cap making plans for a bone-warming supper for RancherMan & myself.

 What’s my motto, y’all?
 That’s right, “Use WhatCha Got!”

-The big soup pot is at the ready.
-Today I think a comfort-foody kinda meal of meaty potato soup is in order!
+My big stockpot is at the ready.
+Today I think a comfort-foody kinda meal of a meaty potato soup is in order!

-Now some people like their potato soup very smooth, even placing it in a blender to achieve that smooth texture.
+Some people like their potato soup very smooth, even placing the whole shebangie into a blender to achieve that super-smooth texture.

 However it feels like a more substantial meal to RancherMan & me to have noticeable chunks of potato & sausage in our soup.